gracehaza/MuMuTauTauAnalyzer/README.md

 of variable histograms and/or flat trees.

 # Introduction for running the analyzer
+NOTE: This branch has Rochester correction, which is dependent on BOOST C++ library.
+It is recommended to be run on lxplus or LPC, otherwise one has to install and build the BOOST locally.

 First you must make sure you have the ROOT library included in your local environment.